Benefits of Membership

 A copy of regularly released compilations of primary records titled Register of Worthington References (with subtitle and volume) which have been gathered during the research process for Volume 1 of the forthcoming publication on the history of the Worthington Family.
 Eleven such Registers, all indexed, covering the time period 1500-1730 have been distributed so far.
 Back copies of Registers are also available to members who have subscribed to the 17thCentury Project (five years of subscription to the Society or equivalent donation).

 Interaction socially with members of the Worthington Family History Society who reside in Australia, France, New Zealand, Spain, Canada, the United States, and the United Kingdom at an annual event.

-Travel and exploration of geographic locations historically connected to members of the wider Worthington Family, e.g. Annapolis, Leesburg and Chilicothe, USA; London, Manchester and Dover, England.
+Travel and exploration of geographic locations historically connected to members of the wider Worthington Family, e.g. Annapolis, Leesburg and Chilicothe, USA; London, Dover, Wilmslow, Manchester and Cambridge, England; Sydney, Australia.

 The opportunity to actively become a part of the Worthington Family History Society by participating in various activities within the organization; and/or contributing to projects in other ways, e.g. financially.